-Pay mass as defined in paragraph 6. of annex 3 exceeds [150/200] kg, the vehicle shall be deemed to be a category 2 vehicle.
+Pay mass as defined in paragraph 7. of annex 3 exceeds 150 kg for the vehicle, as configured with the maximum mass of factory fitted optional equipment, the vehicle shall be deemed to be a category 2 vehicle.

 In all other cases, the vehicle shall be deemed to be a category 1 vehicle.